🇺🇸 United States

 I initially found out about African Conservation Experience after searching online for volunteering programmes that would give me experience shadowing a wildlife vet.
 When I looked into their experiences in more detail I found the Shimongwe Wildlife Veterinary Experience which looked exactly like what I was looking for.

 After applying online I had a call with one of their consultants, Georgina.
 When I spoke to her I knew straight away that I wanted to do the Shimongwe Veterinary Experience because this project would give me the experience that will help me towards my career goal of becoming a wildlife vet.
 She also recommended doing a split placement and broadening my experience by joining a wildlife rehabilitation centre.
 She talked to me about Care for Wild and went over the activities volunteers would get involved in and how past volunteers have loved this project.
 I took her advice and decided to go for it.
-This turned out to be the best decision I made because I absolutely loved this project!
+This was the best decision I made because I absolutely loved this project!

 I’m a very hands-on person and I love being around animals.
 Care for Wild was great because I had the chance to be around wildlife such as rhinos which is very different to being around domestic species which I am used to.
 It was an awesome experience that far exceeded any of my expectations.
-It was incredible to be able to feed baby rhinos which I never thought would be possible, and being able to get close to them was a once in a lifetime opportunity.
+It was incredible to be able to feed baby rhinos which I never thought would be possible, and being able to get close to them was a once-in-a-lifetime opportunity.
 Feeding the rhinos for the first time was one of the best experiences I have ever had!